json-api-dotnet/JsonApiDotNetCore/docs/usage/resources/relationships.md

 The left side of this relationship is of type `Person` (public name: "persons") and the right side is of type `TodoItem` (public name: "todoItems").

+### Disable pagination

+_since v5.8_

+Pagination can be turned off per to-many relationship by setting `DisablePagination` to `true`.
+When doing so, it overrules the global pagination settings in options, and any pagination used in the query string for the relationship.

+This feature exists for cases where the number of *related* resources is typically small.
+For example, while the number of products is usually high, the number of products *in a shopping basket* is not.

 ## HasManyThrough

 _removed since v5.0_